reshmabidikar/slate/source/includes/_catalog.md

 ### Retrieve available base plans

-Returns a list of available base plan objects.
-Each object specifies a `product`, a `plan`, an applicable `priceList`, and pricing information for the final phase of the plan.
+Returns a list of available base products and associated plans.
+Each object returned specifies a `product`, a `priceList`, a `plan`selected from the `pricelist`, and pricing information for the final phase of the plan.

 **HTTP Request**